storacha/w3cli/README.md

 If you'd like to learn more about what is going on under the hood with w3up and its use of Spaces, [UCANs](https://ucan.xyz/), and more, check out the `w3up-client` README [here](https://github.com/web3-storage/w3up/tree/main/packages/w3up-client#usage).

-> By registering your w3up beta Space with [web3.storage](http://web3.storage/), you agree to the w3up beta [Terms of Service](https://console.web3.storage/terms).
-Until the beta period is over and this migration occurs, uploads to w3up will not appear in your web3.storage account (and vice versa), even if you register with the same email.

 Upload a file or directory: